phamtai97/phamtai97/README.md

 ### 💻 &nbsp;About Me
 🎓  Studying Software Engineering at HCM University of Science.
-🔭  I am currently working at ZaloPay as Software Engineer.
+🔭  I am currently working at VNG as Software Engineer.

 ### 🛠 &nbsp;Tech Stack
 #### Languages